RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 20.md

 Brun couldn't be at a loss for words, everyone else seemed to have taken that role already.

-If she didn't know better, Brun would think Trouble's mental health improved by having a couple of nurses fuss over her and document all her injuries.
+If she didn't know better, Brun would think Trouble's mental health was improved by having a couple of nurses fuss over her and document all her injuries.
 When she had last been brought to the hospital it had seemed like a turning point for them, they smiled more and had been more open after then.
-For this visit Brun had been spending more time with Dee since Sinéad had been making excuses and Brun was firm in her opinion that both women needed company even if they were in and out of consciousness.
+For this visit Brun had been spending more time with Dee since she had a lot more doctor checkups and Sinéad had bailed on any responsibilities she had claimed were important to her.

 When she had seen Trouble awake for the first time they had been quite out of it but seemed enthusiastic for affection despite their harrowing encounter that had put them back in hospital.
 But about a day later, she came back to find the nurses fussing over Trouble and physically removing Sinéad from the room which smelt like someone had thrown up.
 But from that point on, Trouble was almost entirely mute.